chriskonnertz/bbcode/README.md

 ## Usage example

-Here is a minimalistic example of PHP code that uses this libary.
+Here is a minimalistic example of PHP code that uses this library.
 It assumes that there is an autoloader.

 ```
 $bbcode = new ChrisKonnertz\BBCode\BBCode();